 Black geographies are entangled with processes of transatlantic slavery, colonialism, and modernity.
 McKittrick describes Black geographies as compromised of four trajectories that operate as an interlocking, multiscalar process.
-These material, imaginary, representational, and philosophical trajectories shape and organize everyday life.
+This material, imaginary, representational, and philosophical trajectories shape and organize everyday life.

 Through a Black geographic lens, scholars uncover how the social identity of one’s body can operate as a spatial indicator.
 Race, class, gender, and sexuality determine patterns of habitation wherein Black people must negotiate places and spaces of denial and resistance.
-Analyzing Black geography provides insights about how ideas of geographic organization shape lived and imaginary spaces.
+Analyzing Black geography provides insights into how ideas of geographic organization shape lived and imaginary spaces.

 How Traditional Geography Erases Black Place-Making